funnut/Lisq/README.md

    + default editor is set to `nano`,
    + default encryption is set to `off`.

-To change it, set the following variable in your system by adding it to a startup file (eg. `~/.bashrc`).
+To change it, set the following variable in the system by adding it to a startup file (eg. `~/.bashrc`).

 ```bash
 export LISQ_SETTINGS='{